 The emotion of anger is neither good nor bad.
-Like any emotion, it ’s conveying a message, telling you that a situation is upsetting, or unjust, or threatening.
+Like any emotion, it’s conveying a message, telling you that a situation is upsetting, unjust, or threatening.
 If your kneejerk reaction to anger is to explode, however, that message never has a chance to be conveyed.
 So, while it’s perfectly normal to feel angry when you’ve been mistreated or wronged, anger becomes a problem when you express it in a way that harms yourself or others.

 How anger management can help you

 You might think that venting your anger is healthy, that the people around you are too sensitive, that your anger is justified, or that you need to show your fury to get respect.
-But the truth is that anger is much more likely to damage your relationships, impair your judgment, get in the way of success, and have a negative impact on the way people see you.
+But the truth is that anger is much more likely to damage your relationships, impair your judgment, get in the way of success, and negatively impact how people see you.
 That’s where anger management comes in.

 The goal of anger management

 Mastering the art of anger management takes work, but the more you practice, the easier it will get.
 And the payoff is huge.
-Learning to control your anger and express it appropriately will help you build better relationships, achieve your goals, and lead a healthier, more satisfying life.
+Learning to control and express your anger appropriately will help you build better relationships, achieve your goals, and lead a healthier, more satisfying life.

 The consequences of out-of-control anger